re-star-ru/shtrih-m-driver/README.md

 # shtrih-m-driver
-go driver for shtrih-m
+go tcp driver for shtrih-m

-all commands in int decimal
+todo:
+- [ ] config for max timeout request for one connection
+- [ ] config for retrys for command